gmarnin/SFIcons/README.md

 ![Screenshot of UI](https://www.neverhadtofight.com/wp-content/uploads/2024/12/Screenshot-2024-12-20-at-11.23.23%E2%80%AFAM.png)

 An app to build images in the style of macOS icons.
 Perfect for your self-service system's catalogue (or at least perfect for mine).

+There are over 6000 macOS icons to choose from.
+To find the icon name, download the [SF Symbols](https://devimages-cdn.apple.com/design/resources/download/SF-Symbols-6.dmg) application from Apple.

 It puts a square with a solid colour and rounded corners and then layers a SFSymbol on top of the square.